 A holiday home you intend to use or lend to a friend

-Warning: If you think you can get away with any of the above by flying under the radar, think again.
-The penalty for non-compliance can set you back as much as 46.5% of the entire value of your fund.
+Take note: The penalty for non-compliance can set you back as much as 46.5% of the entire value of your fund.

-Capital gains tax won’t be paid if your SMSF purchases an investment property and sells it when fund members are in ‘pension phase’.
+Capital gains tax won’t be paid if your SMSF purchases an investment property and sells it when fund members are in the ‘pension phase’.
 This could potentially save hundreds of thousands of dollars in tax.

-How important are SMSFs in the world of tax-effective investing?
-According to Chris Duffield from Dixon Advisory, “big would be an understatement”.
 SMSFs are encouraging people to engage with their super in a way never achieved by industry and retail funds.
 The tax benefits that come from holding investments in a super fund can contribute hundreds of thousands of dollars’ worth of capital gains to your retirement savings instead of handing it to the taxman.

 Capital gains tax is capped at 10% if a fund holds the property for more than 12 months and potentially no CGT bill will apply at all if the property is sold after you retire and your SMSF is in ‘pension phase’.

-Large industry or private super funds are charged interest on earnings each year which is automatically deducted from members’ accounts.
+Meanwhile, industry or private super funds are charged interest on earnings each year which is automatically deducted from members’ accounts.
 Now that SMSFs are permitted to borrow to purchase assets such as property, negative gearing can be used so interest and other costs related to holding the property can be offset against other taxable earnings and potentially reduce tax payable by your fund to zero.